Optimal convergence rates in trace distance and relative entropy for the quantum central limit theorem: Preliminaries

 An $m$-mode quantum state is called Gaussian if its characteristic function (or equivalently, its Wigner function) is a Gaussian function.
 Similarly as in the classical setting, a Gaussian state is fully determined by its first moments and covariance matrix.
 Specifically, for a Gaussian state $\sigma$, we have

 where $\hat{z} = (z_1, \bar{z}_1, \cdots, z_m, \bar{z}_m)^\top$ and

-\begin{definition} For any $m$-mode quantum state $\rho$ with finite first-order moments and covariance matrix, the Gaussification of $\rho$, denoted by $\rho_G$, is defined as the Gaussian quantum state with the same first-order moments and covariance matrix as $\rho$. \end{definition}
+\begin{definition} For any $m$-mode quantum state $\rho$ with finite first-order moments and covariance matrix, the Gaussification of $\rho$, denoted by $\rho_G$, is defined as the Gaussian quantum state with the same first-order moments and covariance matrix as those of $\rho$. \end{definition}

 A unitary $U$ is said to be Gaussian if it maps Gaussian states to Gaussian states under conjugation.
-It is well-known that for any $m$-mode quantum state $\rho$, there exists a Gaussian unitary $U$ that both centers $\rho$ and diagonalizes its covariance matrix \cite{Serafini}, i.e.
+It is well known that for any $m$-mode quantum state $\rho$, there exists a Gaussian unitary $U$ that both centers $\rho$ and diagonalizes its covariance matrix in terms of the symplectic eigenvalues and unsqueezes it~\cite{Serafini}.
+That is, there exists a Gaussian unitary $U$ such that

 We refer to $U \rho U^{\dagger}$ as the Williamson form of $\rho$.
 When $\rho$ is in the Williamson form and its covariance matrix is diagonal as in~\eqref{eq:Moments-Williamson}, $\rho_G$ is a thermal state and can be expressed as